Author: Mr and Mrs DDU.

 Disclaimer: Stocks mentioned on this blog are for general entertainment/documentation purposes only, following our own investment journey and decisions.
 Nothing in this article should be considered investment advice nor is intended to be investment advice.
 Please click here to continue reading our disclaimer.
 By viewing any page on this blog you are agreeing to the linked terms & conditions.

 One day we want to be able to live purely off the income from our investments.
 The earlier this happens in our lives, the better.

 How do we know if we’re getting any closer?
 By tracking it of course.

 Our dividend updates and graphs run from 1st July to 30th June each year, lining up with the Australian tax year.
-So this is this the 7th month of this tax year.

 How was your January for dividends?

 Thanks for reading this article about our investing journey Down Under.